Annealed Leap-Point Sampler for Multimodal Target Distributions: Components of ALPS

-Using these collections we can construct a Gaussian mixture target distribution indexed by a temperature $\beta$ given by:
+Using the collections $M$, $S$, and $W$, we can construct a Gaussian mixture target distribution indexed by a temperature $\beta$ given by:

-Suppose that the marginal component of the ALPS chain at the coldest temperature level, $\beta_{\text{max}}$, is at location $x$.
-The aim is to update this component in a way that preserves invariance with the HAT target, $\pi_{\beta_\text{max}}$, from Definition~\ref{def:HAT}.The mode leaping proposal mechanism then samples $y \sim q_{\beta_{\text{max}}}$ (i.e., from the Gaussian mixture specified in \eqref{eq:inddist}) and accepts the proposal according to the standard independence sampler Metropolis-Hastings ratio:
+The transition kernel $Q_\beta$ will thus be constructed for inverse temperature $\beta $ as an independence sampler with proposal density $q_{\beta}(\cdot | M,S,W)$ and target distribution $\pi _{\beta }$.
+Given current state $x$ and proposed new state $y$ drawn from this proposal density, the move to $y$ is accepted with probability

-The details of the procedure used in ALPS for mixing at the coldest temperature level are given in Algorithm~\ref{alg:LPS}.
+This move will predominantly only be attempted at the highest inverse temperature $\beta_n$, as depicted in \cite{Roberts2020}.

-If sufficient annealing has taken place so that the Laplace approximations for the local modes are reasonably accurate then the weight approximations will closely match the true regional masses in the coldest ($\beta_{\text{max}}$-level) HAT target and the independence sampler constructed above should be able to achieve high acceptance rates.
-Of course any finite amount of annealing leaves some modal skewness and thus prevents acceptance rates being equal to 1.
-In general one must anneal more as the dimensionality of the problem increases before the Laplace approximation becomes accurate.
-The question of how large $\beta_{\text{max}}$ should be with respect to the dimensionality of the problem to achieve good performance is addressed in Section~\ref{sec:theory}.
+The collections $M$, $S$ and $W$ will be estimated via Laplace approximations as detailed in Section~\ref{sec:3.6}.
+If adequate annealing has taken place so that the Laplace approximations for the local modes are reasonably accurate then the weight approximations will closely match the regional masses in the $\beta_{\text{max}}$-level HAT target.
+In that case, the independence sampler constructed above should be able to achieve high acceptance rates.